 Please join us in helping to share God’s love with children around the world.
 If you haven’t participated in the past, it’s simple.
 Fill a shoebox with small items such as hats, gloves, scarves, stuffed animals, hygiene items such as toothbrushes, bar soap with washcloth, combs, toys, small games, clothing items, & school supplies, such as pencils, pens, crayons, notebooks, coloring books, etc. (Items not to pack: chocolate, perishable foods, war related toys/items, used items, liquids like lotions, toothpaste, or breakable items like snow globes or glass containers; also no aerosols)

 You may wrap your own shoebox in Christmas wrap, buy a clear plastic shoebox or pick up a box(es) from the church office.
 Fill a box for a boy or girl in age group: 2-4 years old, 5-9 years old, or 10-14 years old.
 You then may add a personal note or photo along with a check for $9 per box.
 If you make the $9 donation per box online – your box can be tracked and you will be notified where your box was shipped.
-My boxes went to the Philippines last year.
+Some folks boxes went to the Philippines last year.
 One child said “I loved my stuffed dog; I was filled with exuberant joy!”
-Contact Valerie Ryan or Carla Smith for info or for boxes, firstname.lastname@example.org.
-St. Peter’s is a drop off location for 2018 for the South Bay area!
-Please bring your boxes by Monday 11/19/18.
+Contact Valerie Ryan or Carla Smith for info or for boxes, email@example.com.
+St. Peter’s has been a drop off location for the South Bay area for the past two years!
+Look for 2019 dates this Fall and Winter.
 Thank-you for giving a child some extra love this Christmas!
 Children’s stories and ideas can be found at: www.operationchristmaschild.org “What goes in the box is fun, what comes out is eternal!”